-In August 1976, Capt.
-Smith reported to the Bureau of Naval Personnel, Submarine/Nuclear Power Distribution Control Division.
+In August 1976, Captain Smith reported to the Bureau of Naval Personnel, Submarine/Nuclear Power Distribution Control Division.
 In October 1978, he assumed command of Submarine Squadron FOURTEEN in command of fleet ballistic missile submarines conducting deterrent patrols from Holy Loch, Scotland.
-On March 1, 1980, he was designated a rear admiral for duty in a billet commensurate with the grade.
+On March 1, 1980, he was designated a Rear Admiral for duty in a billet commensurate with the grade.

 In July 1980, Rear Adm.
-Smith reported to the Office of the Chief of Naval Operations (CNO) as Director of the Naval Communications Division (Op-941).
-He was promoted to rear admiral on March 1, 1981.
+Smith reported to the Office of the Chief of Naval Operations (CNO) as Director of the Naval Communications Division (OP-941).
+He was promoted to Rear Admiral on March 1, 1981.
 In August 1983, Rear Adm.
-Smith assumed command of Submarine group EIGHT/Allied Submarines Mediterranean in Naples, Italy responsible for U.S. nuclear fast attack and ballistic missile submarines operating in the Mediterranean and assigned NATO Allied submarines.
+Smith assumed command of Submarine group EIGHT/Allied Submarines Mediterranean in Naples, Italy, which is responsible for U.S. nuclear fast attack and ballistic missile submarines operating in the Mediterranean and assigned NATO Allied submarines.
 In February 1985, he returned to the Pentagon as Director of Budget and Reports in the Fiscal Management Division/Comptroller of the Navy (OP-92) in the Office of the CNO.
 In July 1987, Rear Adm.
 Smith assumed duty as the Deputy CNO for Logistics (OP-04) and was designated a vice admiral in September 1987 for duty in a billet commensurate with that grade.

 In September 1987, Vice Adm.
-Smith assumed duty as the Director, Navy Program Planning (Op-08) in the Office if the CNO.
-He was promoted to admiral on February 22, 1991 just after being assigned as the U.S. Representative to the NATO Military Committee in Brussels, Belgium.
-Adm.
-Smith retired on December 1, 1993.
+Smith assumed duty as the Director, Navy Program Planning (OP-08) in the Office of the CNO.
+He was promoted to Admiral on February 22, 1991 just after being assigned as the U.S. Representative to the NATO Military Committee in Brussels, Belgium.
+Admiral Smith retired on December 1, 1993.